benniatli/BrainAgePredictionResNet/README.md

 Notebooks detailing the training of the ResNets and generation of UK Biobank predictions are provided for the four image types: [raw T1 images](Code/ResNet_TrainingAndInference(RawT1).ipynb), [Jacobian maps](Code/ResNet_TrainingAndInference(Jacobian).ipynb), [gray matter segmentation maps](Code/ResNet_TrainingAndInference(GrayMatter).ipynb), [white matter segmentation maps](Code/ResNet_TrainingAndInference(WhiteMatter).ipynb).
 Note that [raw T1 images](Code/ResNet_TrainingAndInference(RawT1).ipynb) is currently the only notebook to have a complete training run, rest of the training runs will be added soon.

 ## Pretrained Networks
 Pretrained 3D residual networks can be found in the Models directory.
-In the current version only pretrained models for the Raw T1 image type are provided, however, the rest of the pretrained models will be added soon.
-Until then pretrianed models for all four image types can be found in the [previous release](https://zenodo.org/record/3824139).

 ## Setup